ncurrid/Creation-of-a-Power-BI-dashboard-to-visualise-and-monitor-projects-/README.md

 Microsoft Power BI: for data modeling and dashboard creation

-Power Query Editor: for data transformation and preparation
+Power Query Editor (ETL): for data transformation and preparation

 DAX (Data Analysis Expressions): for calculations and performance analysis